 Dental X-rays are images of your mouth taken by one of our dental professionals that allow Dr. Sokoly to see your jawbone, inside your teeth, and under your gums.

 The X-rays help detect problems that may not be visible to the naked eye, providing a more comprehensive picture of your oral health.
-Dr. Sokoly can identify and diagnose dental problems early before they become more severe and more challenging to treat.
+Dr. Sokoly can identify and diagnose dental problems early before they become more severe and more challenging and costly to treat.

 Dental X-rays can reveal a lot about your oral health.
 This includes: